rhodyprog4ds/BrownFall25/syllabus/grading.md

 These are all minimums and "or better" applies, so innovative ratings count toward the count of complete ratings, but not the other way around.  `Partial` ratings only impact your grade for process and communication.
 For other objectives you might receive a rating or partial to acknowledge that you made some progress, but you will need to reach complete for your grade.

+Your grade will go up slowly, but it can only go up.
+It is **not** an average